China's Moon Mission(s)

 Re: China's Moon Mission(s)

 In this cartoon they took the opportunity to "demonstrate" you can descend vertically, with powerful thrusters pointed towards the ground, without whirling up the moon dust, let alone making a crater.
 Rockets are an environment-friendly and impact-free means of propulsion.
-In contrast, a helicopter would have made a frigging mess, hurling sand and pebbles all the way to the shores of Mare Tranquillitati!lux wrote:
+In contrast, a helicopter would have made a frigging mess, hurling sand and pebbles all the way to the shores of Mare Tranquillitati! :lol:

 Re: China's Moon Mission(s)